Welcome to the Beach!

 1. We are offering four rounds of debate and three rounds of IE's.
 The first priority for breaks in debate will be power of opposition.

 2. We have not set a judge quota, but appreciate any extra help you can bring.
 We plan to use the adults on your team to judge, but will give head coaches a break for bringing extra help.
 Please make sure that all of your accompanying adults (as well as the coach) fill out their judging preferences by clicking on the "Judges" tab above.
 Please sign up any traveling judges you have coming.

-4. Congressional Debate competitors should pre-file their case to be placed in the docket.
-(See #10 below).
+4. Congressional Debate competitors should use the E docket.

 5. We will be offering an $7.00 dinner on Friday night which will feature a nacho bar, chips, salad, and a drink.
 Lunch on Saturday ($6) will be a Pulled Pork sandwiches, salad, chips, and drink.
 Vegetarian options are available for both meals.
 Meals are only available to teams that pre-order, so please let us know numbers ahead of time.

 6. We allow doubling within a pattern at our tournament, so theoretically a single (crazy) student could enter four events.
 Doubling is at your own risk.
 We will make no attempt to adjust PF and LD flights to accommodate students who risk doubling in those events, and it is recommended that debaters not double during the "D" pattern.